-- Tier 1 comprises mainly shareholders' funds and revaluation reserves, after deducting goodwill, other intangible assets and a significant investment in a financial institution (STB).
-The portion of the investment representing up to 10% of ABG's Tier 1 is added back to capital resources and then risk weighted at 250%, while anything above this 10% is deducted. - Lower Tier 2 comprises qualifying subordinated loan capital.
+- Tier 1 comprises mainly shareholders' funds and revaluation reserves, after deducting goodwill, other intangible assets and the deduction for a significant investment in a financial institution (STB).
+The portion of the investment representing up to 10% of ABG's Tier 1 is added back to capital resources and then risk weighted at 250%, while anything above the 10% is therefore deducted. - Lower Tier 2 comprises qualifying subordinated loan capital.
 Lower Tier 2 capital cannot exceed 50% of Tier 1 capital.